Skip to main content

 • Financial remedy cap: £10,000 for domestic consumers; £20,000 for micro and small businesses (from 19 December 2024).

-• Scope: Gas and electricity suppliers, network operators, energy brokers, Green Deal, flexibility service providers, and — from 1 April 2025 — heat networks.
+• Scope: Gas and electricity suppliers, network operators, energy brokers, Green Deal, flexibility service providers, and — from 1 April 2025 — heat network suppliers.

 What is the Energy Ombudsman?